truenas/middleware/docs/userguide/truenas_network.rst

 non-overlapping netmasks or configure static routes to do point-to-point communication.
 Otherwise, all packets will pass through one interface.

 LACP and other forms of link aggregation generally do not work well with virtualization solutions.
 In a virtualized environment, consider the use of iSCSI
-MPIO through the creation of an `iSCSI Portal`_.
+MPIO through the creation of iSCSI :ref:`Portals`.
 This allows an iSCSI initiator to recognize multiple links to a target, utilizing them for increased bandwidth or redundancy.
 This
 `how-to <http://fojta.wordpress.com/2010/04/13/iscsi-and-esxi-multipathing-and-jumbo-frames/>`_
 contains instructions for configuring MPIO on ESXi.